Annie11-maker/PerfectPitch/README.md

 ** PLEASE NOTE: The below instructions are mandatory for the duration of the project.
 Any delays will result in Critical Path Delays. **
 **********************************************************************************************************************************************************************************************

-### **Batch 1900 Team PITCH PERFECT - S.M.A.R.T GOAL**
+### ** Team PITCH PERFECT - S.M.A.R.T GOAL**

 **********************************************************************************************************************************************************************************************

-1. Specific: Deliver a Minimum Viable Product as per scope.
+1. Specific: Contribute and develop the main effort.

 2. Measurable: Users must be able to achieve the desired objectives identified.

-3. Achievable: Yes - Timeframes, TA Support, Team Skills, Knowledge, and Experience make it feasible.
-No major concerns were noted.
+3. Achievable: Yes - All alumni are qualified full-stack developers.

-4. Realistic: Yes - Team Pitch Perfect is capable of delivering this objective as demonstrated by the Air BnB Project.
+4. Realistic: Yes - Tasks are broken down into small challenges.

-5. Timeframe: 2 Weeks
+5. Timeframe: Ongoing

 **********************************************************************************************************************************************************************************************